12 Steps to Transition Your Real Estate Business to The New Year

 4. Review your Realtor Subscription Services

-Review both your paid mail and digital subscriptions and cancel those that didn’t add value to your business or personal life.
+Review your paid mail and digital subscriptions and cancel those that didn’t add value to your business or personal life.
 Also, look at free updates you get via email.
 If you find yourself deleting them regularly, consider unsubscribing and freeing up some space and time.

 5. Prepare for Tax Season

-Now is an excellent time to gather documents you will need for filing your taxes.
+Now is an excellent time to gather the documents you will need for filing your taxes.
 If you need a few more deductions, this is a perfect time to donate to your favorite charities.
 You should also review your contributions to retirement accounts.
 If you are 50 or older, you can make catch-up contributions.
-Younger people may want to consider adjustments to their retirement saving plan for the coming year.
+Younger people may want to consider adjustments to their retirement savings plan for the coming year.